lslumass/HyresBuilder/README.md

 Shanlong Li

 ## Basic usage:
 This package builds HyRes peptide structure from sequence.
 Please see the examples for details.
+>[!NOTE]
+>After obtaining the pdb files, the initial structures need to be relaxed to get more reasonable state.